unnamed-ii/react-cheese-shop/README.md

 - Adaptive styles

 ## Tasks, that have to be done
-- Instead of using LoadingAnimation in multiple components, try to create and use context
 - Breadcrumbs
 - Ability to search product (Header)
 - Personal collection of previous orders (Portfolio page)